linker3000/Z80-Board/README.md

 Early AI - Let Eliza sort out your troubles (not to be taken seriously)

-NKLED2.PAS
+NKLED2

 If you implement the simple I/O port, this program controls the LEDs.
-Written for Turbo Pascal 3 on CP/M, so you'll need to install that!
+Written for Turbo Pascal 3 on CP/M. Compiled program and source code provided.

 ---